Import Alert 16-137

 Divisions may detain without physical examination, shipments of fresh or frozen raw seafood from the firms identified on the Red List of this Alert.

-This alert EXCLUDES LACF (canned and pouched) seafood products (i.e. products with a scheduled process on file with CFSAN per 21 CFR 113).
+This alert EXCLUDES LACF (canned and pouched) seafood products (i.e. products with a scheduled process on file with CFSAN per 21 CFR 113) ***and raw molluscan shellfish under the NSSP and covered by Import Alert #16-50.***

-***Firms on the Yellow List should be detained using the HEPATITISA, INSANITARY and MFR INSAN charge code.***
+Products from firms identified on the Yellow List should be detained using the POISONOUS charge code.***

 ***Removal from Detention Without Physical Examination (REMOVE FROM RED LIST):

-Requests for Removal from Detention without Physical Examination under this Import Alert is a two-step process.
-First the firm must apply for removal from the Red List and subsequent addition to the Yellow List.
+Requests for removal from detention without physical examination (DWPE) under this Import Alert is a two-step process.
+First, the firm must apply for removal from the Red List and subsequent addition to the Yellow List. ***

-NOTE: Since the article is subject to Refusal of Admission per Section 801(a)(1) of the Act, FDA considers submission of analytical results indicating the absence of Hepatitis A to be insufficient to overcome the appearance of the product having been prepared, packed, or held under insanitary conditions.
+NOTE: Since the article is subject to Refusal of Admission per Section 801(a)(1) of the Act, FDA considers submission of analytical results indicating the absence of ***hepatitis A virus or norovirus*** to be insufficient to overcome the appearance of the product having been prepared, packed, or held under insanitary conditions.
 In addition, the appearance of a violation per Section 801 (a)(1) of the Act precludes reconditioning under Section 801(b) of the Act.

-2. Written corrective actions taken to eliminate the source of the contamination, including sanitation standard operating procedures (SSOPs)that are intended to prevent reoccurrence of contamination, the monitoring records documenting the implementation of the SSOPs, and verification procedures.
+2. Written corrective actions taken, based on the root cause analysis, to eliminate the source of the contamination, including sanitation standard operating procedures (SSOPs)that are intended to prevent reoccurrence of contamination, the monitoring records documenting the implementation of the SSOPs, and verification procedures.
 SSOPs may include the following applicable items:

 c.
 Maintenance of hand washing and toilet facilities;